AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

   Length: [integers from 1 to 99]
 ```
-* If there is a set with `Dashes` is -1, its value will work on the player feather state except for color.
+* If there is a set with `Dashes` is -1, its value will work on the player feather state.
+  * but color won't affect the body color during feather. because the colored feathers state from modded.
 * The default scale is `1, 0.25`
 * The default length is `4`, `5`, `7` for normal, two-dashes, feather.